apache/openwhisk-wskdeploy/docs/wskdeploy_sequence_basic.md

 ## Creating a basic Action sequence

-OpenWhisk supports creating a composite action from sequencung multiple, compatible Actions.
+OpenWhisk supports creating a new, named composite action from sequencung multiple, compatible Actions.

 This example:
-- Shows how to use a Manifest to sequence three Actions together to process and augment raw data into a structured record.
+- Shows how to use a Manifest to sequence three actions together to:
+  - accept raw parameter data, creating a structured record from it
+  - process the initial data and enhance it
+  - augment the data via the sequenced actions

 ### Manifest File